The Agile Ecosystem

 I recently started working with an enterprise organization that is defining an Agile Testing Framework.
 During a discussion, the topic of defect management came up.
 Generally speaking, tracking in-process defects isn’t something I recommend because the team is aligned on an overall goal.
 Instead of testing, logging defects, and fixing them later, Agile teams prevent defects by bringing testing further up the value stream.

-This is a classic example of an organizational impact that is beyond control of the team.
+This is a classic example of an organizational impact that is beyond the control of the team.
 The same is true when it comes to budgeting for projects, along with the manner in which many large organizations move people between teams and assign people to multiple projects.

-OnAgile2016 brings together the Enterprise, the Team, and You by having speakers like Esther Derby, Johanna Rothman, Jurgen Appelo, Niels Pflaeging and more, who will not only talk about team-level practices but also how the entire organizational ecosystem is affected by Agile.
+OnAgile2016 brings together the Enterprise, the Team, and You by having speakers like Esther Derby, Johanna Rothman, Jurgen Appelo, Niels Pflaeging, and more, who will not only talk about team-level practices but also how the entire organizational ecosystem is affected by Agile.

 I’m happy to be the co-chair for OnAgile2016, which means next year, I’ll be the chair!

-This is an Agile Alliance community blog post.
-Opinions represented are personal and belong solely to the author.
-They may not represent the opinion or policy of Agile Alliance.
+Before you move on, please consider supporting our non-profit mission by making a donation to Agile Alliance todayThis is a community blog post.
+The opinions contained within belong solely to the author or authors, and may not represent the opinion or policy of Agile Alliance.

 Jason Little